Streaming enumeration on nested documents: Evaluating with

 The complexity of this algorithm can be easily deduced from the fact that the \dsepsabbr operations we use take constant time (Theorem~\ref{theo:data-structure-eps}).
-For a \vpt $\cT = (Q, \Sigma, \Gamma, \oalph, \Delta, \qinit, F)$, in each of the calls to {\sc OpenStep}, lines 31-37 perform a constant number of instructions, and they are visited at most $\vert Q\vert\vert\Delta\vert$ times.
-In each of the calls to {\sc CloseStep}, lines 20-23 perform a constant number of instructions, and they are visited at most $\vert Q\vert^2\vert\Delta\vert$ times.
-Combined with Theorem~\ref{eval:prep}, Lemma~\ref{eval:unambiguous}, and Theorem~\ref{theo:data-structure-eps}, this shows our main result.
+For a \vpt $\cT = (Q, \Sigma, \Gamma, \oalph, \Delta, \qinit, F)$, in each of the calls to {\sc OpenStep}, lines 29-36 perform a constant number of instructions, and they are visited at most $\vert Q\vert\vert\Delta\vert$ times.
+In each of the calls to {\sc CloseStep}, lines 43-47 perform a constant number of instructions, and they are visited at most $\vert Q\vert^2\vert\Delta\vert$ times.
+Combined with Theorem~\ref{eval:prep}, Lemma~\ref{eval:unambiguous}, and Theorem~\ref{theo:data-structure-eps}, this proves our main result (i.e. Theorem~\ref{theo:main}).

-\begin{corollary} Let $\cT$ be an I/O-unambiguous \vpt and $w$ be a nested word. $\sem{\cT}(w)$ can be enumerated with one-pass preprocessing, update time $O(\vert Q\vert^2\vert\Delta\vert)$, and output-linear delay. \end{corollary}